General Undergraduate Academic Policies

 Cooperative Education, Internships, Practica

-Cooperative education/Internships are a working partnership in which an educational institution such as Colorado Mesa University or Western Colorado Community College joins with an employer in a structured relationship.
+Cooperative education/Internships are a working partnership in which an educational institution such as Colorado Mesa University or CMU Tech joins with an employer in a structured relationship.
 The basic purpose is that of providing a means whereby a student can combine college study with a work experience which is under employer supervision to fulfill the total requirements of a particular educational program.

 Cooperative education is a three-way partnership involving the student, the employer and the university.
 There is a great deal of difference between cooperative education and simply holding a job.
 Cooperative education is based on learning objectives which are related to the student’s academic discipline and are established in cooperation with student, the employer, the faculty advisor, and others at Colorado Mesa University.